 - Choose toothpaste wisely.
 Speak to your dentist or pick one that helps prevent tooth decay and offers adequate protection to your teeth.

 - Replace your toothbrush every few months because one that is worn out can’t clean your teeth properly.
-You should aim to change it at least every 3 to 4 months or so.3 4
+You should aim to change it at least every 3

 2. Eat For Your Teeth